hoodiehq/hood.ie/README.md

 #### HTML

 * Avoid using IDs if possible
-* Try to fill the `alt-attribute` with meaning full content
+* Try to fill the `alt-attribute` with meaningful content
 * Try to adhere to the selector intendation
-* Add comments to your code if you think it could be usefull
+* Add comments to your code if you think it could be useful

 #### Sass